MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/2-understand-environments.md

 When your workload identity connects to Azure from your deployment workflow, it uses a _federated credential_ to securely authenticate itself without any secrets or keys.
 In previous modules in this learning path, your federated credentials granted access to your deployment workflows when they deployed from the _main_ branch of your Git repository.

-When you deploy to an environment within your workflow, you need to use a federated credential that's scoped to that environment.
+When you deploy to an environment within your workflow, you need to use a federated credential scoped to that environment.

 In this module, your workflow includes several jobs, many of which connect and deploy to Azure.
 Some of the jobs use environments, and some don't.
 So, you create two federated credentials for each of your workload identities: one scoped to the environment and one scoped to the _main_ branch.